Woodland Trust: Structure

-The Woodland Trust's Head Office is located in Grantham in South Kesteven, south Lincolnshire, with regional offices across the UK.
+The Woodland Trust's head office is in Grantham, south Lincolnshire, and there are regional offices across the UK.
 It employs around 300 people at its Grantham headquarters.
-Its current president is Clive Anderson since 2003.
-In 2016 Barbara Young, Baroness Young of Old Scone became the charity's Chair.
+Its current president is Clive Anderson, since 2003.
+In 2016 Barbara Young, Baroness Young of Old Scone became the charity's chair.

 Funding

 The Woodland Trust receives funding from a wide range of sources including membership, legacies, donations and appeals, corporate supporters, grants and charitable trusts including lottery funding, other organisations and landfill tax.

 Function

 The Woodland Trust uses its experience and authority in conservation to influence others who are in a position to improve the future of native woodland.
 This includes government, other landowners, and like-minded organisations.
 It also campaigns to protect and save ancient woodland from destructive development.
 Its projects also include the Nature Detectives youth programme, a project for schools learning about the seasonal effect on woodlands – phenology – and the Ancient Tree Hunt campaign.